SciML/SciMLBook/README.md

 techniques.
 As a new field, the students will be exposed to the "low hanging fruit" and will be directed towards an area which they can make a quick impact.
-For the final project, students will team up to solve a new problem in the field of scientific machine learning, and receive helping writing up a publication-quality analysis about their work.
+For the final project, students will team up to solve a new problem in the field of scientific machine learning, and receive help writing up a publication-quality analysis about their work.

 ## Syllabus